BitcoinDesign/Guide/guide/payments/send.md

 ---

 Sending is one side of the process.
-Let's look at things from the [receiver's perspective](/guide/payments/receive).
+Let's look at things from the [requester's perspective](/guide/payments/receive).

 {% include next-previous.html
    previousUrl = "/guide/payments/transactions/"
-   previousName = "Transactions overview" nextUrl = "/guide/payments/receive"
+   previousName = "Transactions overview" nextUrl = "/guide/payments/request"
-   nextName = "Receiving bitcoin"
+   nextName = "Requesting bitcoin"
 %}